 In this section, we will give you our own top 10 list of entertaining activities available in London during the month of November.

-For more popular activities in London, make sure to check our other popular London Posts:
+For more popular activities in London, make sure to check out our other popular London posts:

 Some of the attractions we will mention below are included for free with several of the many tourist attraction discount passes.

 London is full of music venues and you can be sure that no matter which month you’re in town there will be a big-name artist or group performing.

 This November is no different, with multiple big tours coming through the London area.

 - Fall Out Boy | November 2nd, 3rd

 - 50 Cent | November 11th, 17th, 21st